 "As soon as may be, but not later than 6 months after the end of each financial year of the Agency, the Agency shall make a report to the Minister of its activities in relation to the performance during the year concerned of the functions delegated to it under this Act, and the Minister shall cause copies of the report to be laid before each House of the Oireachtas."

-This report is the thirteenth report to the Minister for Communications, Climate Action and the Environment under the Carbon Fund Act, and covers the year ended 31 December 2019.
+This report is the fifteenth report to the Minister for the Environment, Climate and Communications under the Carbon Fund Act, and covers the year ended 31 December 2021.